One of Two Species of Wolves in the World

 Adaptation

 There is a definite change in coat, summer being short and coarse, almost slick-coated, and winter being double and soft.
-This is termed acclimation (or acclimatization), an adaptation to changing seasons.
-Acclimation of any sort IS an adaptation.
-Something cannot become adapted, it either is or it is not adapted – at birth.

 Breeding & Growth